catplotlib/ChurnPrediction/README.md

 Welcome to the Churn Prediction repository.
 This project focuses on developing a machine learning model to predict customer churn, a critical business metric that impacts customer retention and revenue.

 # Project Overview
-This project applies machine learning techniques to predict customer churn in a telecom dataset.
+This project applies machine learning techniques to predict customer churn in a ecom dataset.
 Customer churn, also known as customer attrition, refers to when a customer stops their subscription or relationship with a company.
 Identifying customers at risk of churning gives businesses an opportunity to develop strategies for retaining them, enhancing customer satisfaction, and improving overall profitability.

 # Getting Started
 ## Prerequisites